CreitinGameplays/smart-gemini-discord-bot/README.md

 - `!r` - Restarts the bot.
 - `!imgdel` - Deletes the current channel image from the `attachments` folder.
 - `!audiodel` - Deletes the current channel audio from the `attachments` folder.
+- `!txtdel` - Deletes the current channel text from the `attachments` folder.
 - `!h` - Displays the help command with available bot commands.

 ## License